Basantallam/GUCera-Website/README.md

 ### GUCera-Website

 This is our first web development project along with database management.
-In this project, we focused on the backend more than the frontend as we were practising designing and querying an SQL database.
+In this project, we focused on the backend more than the frontend as our main goal was practising designing and querying an SQL Server database.

+We used SQL Server, C#, html and CSS.

 in order to run our code
 download it